Community Case Competency Project Roadmap

 Your project can involve your speciality…or not!
 Take this opportunity to work with others and expand what you know.
 Some ideas that have been done previously:

-- Hold a class series for your clinic, workplace, and/or community
+- Hold a class series for your clinic, workplace, and/or community.
+This has been both domestically and abroad in underserved populations.

 - Write an article or submit a case study to a professional journal